GwokHiujin/BUAA_OS_2022/README.md

 # BUAA_OS_2022
-- Contains the code and docs of lab6-challenge.
+- Contains the reports of this semester.
-- For the previous labs, I think the code of others is more referential.
+- There may be some mistakes in my reports.
+Please forgive me.
 - Enjoy:)